-It’s been more than a decade since we’ve waited for the next movie which eventually led us to think that maybe we’re never getting another movie from the Avatar franchise.
+It’s been more than a decade since we’ve waited for the next movie of ‘Avatar’ which eventually led us to wonder if we’re ever getting another movie from the Avatar franchise.
 But never say never, after years of development filming is said to be already done and it’s finally on the way, though it’s still far away.

 The first movie Avatar which came out way back in 2009 was a massive success and became one of the highest-grossing movies of all time that year.
 It raked up a staggering $2.74 billion.
 It was the only movie to have ever crossed more than $1 billion in 2009.

-As for Avatar 2, the movie we’ve all been waiting for won’t be released until next year.
+As for Avatar 2, the movie we’ve all been waiting for won’t be released until sometime in 2022.
 Want to know more?
 Let’s find out, here’s everything we have learned so far about the upcoming sequel.

 Avatar 2: Release Date